The questions below answer common questions about debt relief.

 AccessDebtRelief does not provide debt relief and does not make any guarantees.
 Our debt relief providers will not guarantee a certain percentage as each case is unique and every negotiation is different.
 We suggest you arrange a free consultation with a specialist who can advise on your specific situation.

 Debt settlement usually doesn't include a new loan.
-Some customers will use a consolidation loan in conjunction with a debt settlement program but this isn't a requirement.
+Some users will use a consolidation loan in conjunction with a debt settlement program but this isn't a requirement.
 Most of our debt relief providers will have relationships with a lending company if that is something that you are interested in.

 Yes you can.
 However, our debt relief providers are experienced professionals.
 Their knowledge and experience allows them to negotiate with creditors in a way you may find difficult on your own.